nwg-piotr/sgtk-menu/README.md

 ## Styling

-You may use the `~/.config/sgtk-menu/style.css` file to override some theme settings, e.g.:
+You may use the `~/.config/sgtk-menu/style.css` file (or another file, forced with the `-css <filename>` argument to override some theme settings, e.g.:

 ```text
 #menu {